Get in touch

 Control and Customization

-Effective seeding allows developers to shape AI behavior for specific use cases.
-A customer service chatbot might be seeded with company policies and a helpful tone, while a creative writing assistant might be seeded with examples of different literary styles.
+Seeding lets you shape how the model behaves.
+A customer service bot might be seeded with company policies and a helpful tone.
+A writing tool might be seeded with examples of different styles.

 Performance Optimization